-My plan to get the Nobody’s Favorite feature back on a regular schedule seems to have gone off the rails, this web but I’m feeling confident about serving up more frequent updates going forward.
+My plan to get the Nobody’s Favorite feature back on a regular schedule seems to have gone off the rails, but I’m feeling confident about serving up more frequent updates going forward.
 This being December, however, means that it’s the time of the year when the script gets flipped and I shine a little love on sub-stellar characters and comics I legitimately love.

 So let’s start the season of goodwill off with the retconned roster of also-rans…